 After your action-packed day, the cafés, restaurants and the glittering lights of the Champs-Élysées will be calling.
 Just remember that most of them are expensive and tourist traps, but for me, the view is worth the price.
 It’s something you have to do.
 If you would prefer more affordable restaurants and bars head back a couple of roads off the main drag.

-These sights are just the tip of the iceberg.
-Paris has so much to offer.
+This Paris highlights sightseeing guide is just the tip of the iceberg.
 No matter how many times I visit I always find something new to see and I am sure that you as well.
-Paris is a city to easily fall in love with.
+Paris is a city that you can easily fall in love with.
 It casts a spell over you drawing you back time and time again and I am sure that you also will be drawn back for another visit.

 Discover: Delicious Gifts For Souvenirs